mbaumer/us_hep_funding/docs/_states/ME.md

 <a name="ME-01"></a>
 [Back to top](#top)
 ## ME-01 -- Rep. Chellie Pingree (D)
+### Committees
+Chellie Pingree is the #15 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016